Fl4m3Ph03n1x/market_manager/README.md

 for posterity: https://github.com/Fl4m3Ph03n1x/market_manager/tree/v1

 Do note that `v1` was the alpha release and is no longer being supported.
-It is still a very good resrouce for applicatinons with CLI interfaces though.
+It is still a very good resource for applicatinons with CLI interfaces though.